newrelic-experimental/instrumenting-battlesnake-nodejs/README.md

  npm install newrelic --save
 ```
 - Download the custom configuration file, and add it to the root of your Node.js application,
-- Add New Relic to your applicatio's main mmodule, pasting the cfollowing command on the first line of your app's main module?
+- Add New Relic to your applicatio's main mmodule, pasting the cfollowing command on the first line of your app's main module:
 ```bash
  require('newrelic');
 ```
 - Start your application and as soon as it is running, New Relic is collecting your BattleSnake data.

-## Usage

-To use this app you must [sign up for an account with New Relic](https://newrelic.com/signup?utm_source=devrel&utm_medium=organic_social&utm_campaign=github_newrelic_experimental_devrel_repo).
-An account with New Relic is and will always be free.
-Once you have an account, create a new license key in the API keys section of the user settings, and copy the value to your `.env` file's `NEW_RELIC_LICENSE_KEY=` value.

 ### Deploying to Heroku